vinhta1/Obsidian-Repository/SCCoM/Private/Locations/Area List/Santa Cruz Boardwalk.md

 # [The Picnic Basket](geo:36.96318472750872,-122.02315199381702)
 # [Beach Street Cafe](geo:36.964231384897396,-122.02040240355996)
-A place where Jerry hangs out
+A place where Jerry hangs out, across the Casino Arcade.